p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/Drupal/techniques/Upload-a-theme/README.md

-# Drupal - Upload a plugin
+# Drupal - Upload a theme

 ## Requirements